ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 Declaring party:
 : The entity that expresses a preference with regards to an Asset.

-Machine Learning (ML):
-: The processing of data
-  to produce or improve a model that encodes the relationship between the data and human-defined objectives.

 Search Application:
 : A search application is a system that enables users locate items on the internet or in a specific data store.

 # Statements of Preference {#model}